karansaravanan/karan_s/README.md

-- 👋 Hi, I’m an RTL Design and Verification Trainee currently upgrading and learning skills to match the semiconductor industry needs and contribute towards the development of RISC-V processors and IP's.
+- 👋 Hi, I’m an RTL Design and Verification Engineer currently upgrading and learning skills to match the semiconductor industry needs and contribute towards the development of RISC-V processors and IP's.
 - 👀 I have good hands-on experience in RTL Design, Verification, Universal Verification Methodology(UVM), Synthesis, Code Coverage, Makefile scripting, Functional Coverage using HDL-Verilog, HVL-SystemVerilog and tools like ModelSim, QuartusPrime and QuestaSim.